Virohan Allied & Healthcare Programs

 Increases accuracy: Mastering these units and practising similar questions makes scoring easier.

 This unit focuses on tissues, function and their location in plants and animals.
-Questions are mostly memory based and direct from NCERT.
+Questions are mostly memory based and direct from the NCERT.
 Important chapters from this unit are:

 Structural Organisation in Animals